6 things you didn’t know about 0% APR cards

 Finally, you should know that some cards with a 0 percent intro APR let you rack up cash back or flexible rewards for each dollar you spend.
 While these offers can be enticing, you should think long and hard about how spending more to earn rewards might impact your debt payoff plans.

-Here’s one of our top 0 percent APR card tips: If you’re looking at balance transfer credit cards for the sole purpose of getting out of debt, you should probably avoid cards that let you earn rewards, which might tempt you to start making purchases on the card during your intro APR period.
-If you just want a 0 percent intro APR on purchases for a limited time, on the other hand, earning some rewards on your spending might not hurt as long as you’re not inclined to overspend.
+If you’re looking at balance transfer credit cards for the sole purpose of getting out of debt, you should probably avoid cards that let you earn rewards, which might tempt you to start making purchases on the card during your intro APR period.
+Remember, you won’t earn rewards on that transferred balance anyway.

 The bottom line